daovincent/Advanced-Algorithm-Cookbook/DFS_Applications.md

  v[s] = true
  for t successors of s in G:
    if !v[t]:
-     TopoRec(L,v,G,s)
+     TopoRec(L,v,G,t)
- add s to the begging of T
+ add s to the begging of L

 def TopoWarpper(G):